 What’s your ideal sleeping environment?
 Even if you can’t completely control the heating and cooling system in your home, you can control your body.
 So, put the fan closer to your face when you’re too hot or bundle up when you’re too cold.
-Science says the ideal sleeping temperature is 60 to 67 degrees Fahrenheit, so best to shoot for that!
+Science proves that the ideal sleeping temperature is 60 to 67 degrees Fahrenheit, so best to shoot for that!

-No, not on your Kindle or phone, but with a solid, made-of-paper book—to help you out, here are 21 titles that career coaches recommend.
+No, not on your Kindle or phone, but with a solid, made-of-paper book—to help you out, here are 21 books that career coaches recommend.
 Dim the lights in your room (or use a lamp) just enough so you can see comfortably, and read—don’t worry about remembering the story or getting to a certain page, just take it in until you feel yourself getting sleepy.

 6. Listen to Music

 Now, I’m not suggesting you go blasting an intense album (unless that works for you), but some simple, acoustic, minimal percussion music might be perfect for getting your eyes to droop.

 Choose your favorite podcast or a non-action-packed audiobook, preferably one that’s dense, and let the soothing voices quiet your mind.
 It’s not about retaining the information—it’s about giving yourself some comforting background noise.